SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/overview/_index.en.md

 If you are beginning with desktop website or mobile website test automation, then you are going to be using WebDriver APIs.
-[WebDriver](/documentation/webdriver) uses browser automation APIs provided by browser vendors to control browser and run tests.
+[WebDriver](/documentation/webdriver) uses browser automation APIs provided by browser vendors to control the browser and run tests.
 This is as if a real user is operating the browser.
-Since WebDriver does not require its API to be compiled with application code, it is not intrusive.
+Since WebDriver does not require its API to be compiled with application code; It is not intrusive.
 Hence, you are testing the same application which you push live.